 If Mike’s Farm in Back Swamp (Beulaville) isn’t on your NC Bucket List, remember that it’s never too late to make an addition.
 Even before our first time visiting, we asked people with connections to the area about this place and the words “special place” typically came up.

 Of course, a suggestion (more a command) that we must make time to go out there ended each exchange.
-Luckily, we’ve made the trip out to this pillar of Onslow County a couple of times, learning firsthand that a picture of this place should appear in the dictionary next to the word “agritourism.”
+Luckily, we’ve made the trip out to this locally-owned pillar of Onslow County a couple of times, learning firsthand that a picture of this place should appear in the dictionary next to the word “agritourism.”

 Beyond the inviting atmosphere, home-cooked food, and NC products showcased en masse, you’ll quickly understand that this is truly a destination worth experiencing.

 Here, we’ll share all the ways you can enjoy a day or evening at Mike’s Farm with friends and family, but we first need to go back and share how it all started.

 For quick info about Mike’s Farm (including hours and location), please scroll to the bottom of this post.

 In the mid-1980s, owners Mike and Theresa Lowe took on a section of the family’s tobacco farm (it was split among siblings) to sell Christmas trees.
 The two clearly knew what they were doing because the business grew quickly.

 Today, Mike’s Farm has grown to offer seasonal events to visitors, an animal observation area, baked goods, various gifts, and delicious food from their always-popular restaurant.
 Mike and Theresa’s accomplishments and contributions to the community haven’t gone unnoticed, either.